Taal, Batangas: Geography

 It covers an area of 270 km2 and is drained by Pansipit River down into Balayan Bay.
 Pansipit is one of the major ecological highways that allow migration of two fish species: maliputo (Cranx ignobilis) and muslo (Cranx marginalis) which are unique to lake Taal.
 Adult fish migrate to the sea from Taal Lake via Pansipit River and Palanas River in Lemery.
-The tawilis (Harengula tawilis) is a freshwater sardine also endemic to Taal lake.
+The tawilis (Harengula tawilis) is a freshwater sardine also endemic to Taal Lake.

 Climate

 Taal has two seasons: dry from November to April, and wet during the rest of the year.
 The lowest minimum temperature does not drop below 20 C while the highest maximum temperature of 34.5 C occurs from March to July of each year.

 Barangays

-Taal is politically subdivided into 42 barangays.
+Taal is politically subdivided into 42 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Taal had a population of 61,460.
 The population density was sigfig 61,460/29.76.

 The first census in 1903 recorded a total population of 17,525.
 The 2007 population was 51,459 growing at 2.44% annually over the previous 7 years, with 7,961 households.
 By 2010, the population slightly increased to 51,503.